mmr116/document-search-using-vector-embeddings-openai-rag/README.md

   **Note**: To query the Pinecone index and retrieve the top results, the following code is used (app.py)

+  #Adjust and experiment the top_k value based on your use case
   results = pinecone_index.query(vector=padded_query_vector.tolist(), top_k=1, include_metadata=True)

   The top_k parameter specifies the number of top results to return from the query.
 Adjusting the top_k value can impact the quality of the query responses.
 A higher top_k value may